Tofpu/MemorizeTheBlock/README.md

 About
 ---
 **MemorizeTheBlock** is a memory based plugin.
-You hop into the game and memorize the three blocks in-front of you in a span of seconds, and then place the blocks as you have remembered them in it's oriented spot.
+You hop into the game and memorize the three blocks in front of you in a span of seconds, and then place the blocks as you have remembered them in their oriented spot.

 It's a **simple**, **fun** and **enjoyable** plugin for you to test your memory, pass time or whatever you feel like doing.